Dealing with Arthritis, Joint And Back Pain In Your Older Dog

-Boehringer Ingelheim was already studying this drug in 2000 as a potential anti-inflammatory drug in humans (ref) It was available for use in dogs in Europe and Canada from the early 1990s and in the US, from 2003.
+Boehringer Ingelheim was already studying this drug in 2000 as a potential anti-inflammatory drug in humans ( read here ) It was available for use in dogs in Europe and Canada from the early 1990s and in the US, from 2003 on.
 It is one of the few NSAIDs approved for one-time, one-injection, use in cats.
-You can read the full product insert that comes with the higher, 1.5mg/ml, Metacam® here .

 EtoGesic® ( Etodolac Ft.
 Dodge/ Wyeth human form= Lodine®)

-Of all the NSAIDs approved for dogs, dry eye (although quite rare) is most associated with this one. (ref) If your dog is one of the breeds particularly susceptible to dry eye, or if it has already experience dry-eye in the past, a schirmer tear test prior to beginning EtoGesic would be wise.
-You can read the full product insert for EtoGesic here .
+Of all the NSAIDs approved for dogs, dry eye (although quite rare) is most associated with this one. ( read here ) If your dog is one of the breeds particularly susceptible to dry eye, or if it has already experience dry-eye in the past, a schirmer tear test prior to beginning EtoGesic® might be wise.

-Previcox is Merial’s entry into the dog NSAID market.
+Previcox® is Merial’s entry into the dog NSAID market.
+Merial is now a division of Boehringer Ingelheim.
 It is the most recent one , having been approved in the US in 2007. (although it was already being used in European dogs in 2004) It is sold as a chewable tablet.

-Don’t expect to see the full effect of Previcox for about a month after you begin giving it. (ref)
+Don’t expect to see the full effect of Previcox® for about a month after you begin giving it. ( read here )

-Although Merial developed the product specifically for dogs, it does not appear to be any better than carprofen or meloxicam in preventing pain and lameness (ref) .
-You can read the full product insert for Previcox here .
+Although Merial developed the product specifically for dogs, it does not appear to be any better than carprofen or meloxicam in preventing pain and lameness ( read here ) .

 These are the first generation of NSAIDs.
 They include, piroxicam (Feldene®), Aspirin (Bayer arthritis, acetylsalicylic acid) indomethacin (Indocin®) , Advil (ibuprofen) and Aleve® (naproxen).

-Feldene is not approved by the FDA for use in dogs.
-But veterinarians are allowed to legally make their own decisions when prescribing approved human drugs for animals.
+Feldene® is not approved by the FDA for use in dogs – I avoid it.
+But veterinarians and dog owners are allowed to legally make their own decisions when prescribing approved human drugs for animals.
 Although veterinarians chiefly prescribe it for dogs as a cancer treatment, some also use it in cases of arthritis pain and inflammation because it is so inexpensive – not all of their clients can afford the newer medications.

 Medications That Are Not NSAIDs